Design Lessons & Trends, Marketing & Branding Advice

 • Include key leadership personnel.
 What drives the firm forward?
 Is there a firm culture of mentoring in place?

-Obermayer showcases testimonials from employees at all levels explaining why they love their jobs:
+Critchfield showcases testimonials from employees at all levels explaining why they love their jobs:

 5. Have a Clear List of Job Openings, Make it Easy to Apply

 • Include a list of job openings with detailed descriptions.
+See galeassociates.org

 • On job description pages, include clear calls-to-action (we recommend an “Apply Now” button).

-• Allow candidates to upload their resume.
+• Allow candidates to upload their résumé.

 • There are many outside tools you can use for managing job applications.
 First and foremost, make sure they’re easy to use for job seekers.